MEET THE STAFF

 Since 2009 Rafe Longver has served as the Facility Director of Sentinel Ministries.
 He oversees facility maintenance operations and improvement projects.
 Rafe earned his degree in Diesel Hydraulics from Northern Maine Community College.
 Rafe grew up coming to Sentinel as a camper and has been at camp every summer since 1997.
 In the community, Rafe serves on the Tuftonboro Fire/Rescue Department as a Firefighter/AEMT.
 Rafe lives on the grounds year-round with his wife Anne Longver who also grew up coming to Sentinel.
 His favorite activity at camp is playing disc golf.

 Brandon serves as the Guest Services Director.
-He is responsible for hosting group retreats and oversees food services for 3000 guests each year and over 700 campers in the summer.
+He is responsible for hosting group retreats and oversees food services for 4000 guests each year and over 700 campers in the summer.
 Brandon began as a camper in 2005 and joined the summer staff team in 2011.
 During his time at camp, he served as a Maintenance coordinator, counselor, lifeguard, Boys Unit Leader, and Ministry Intern.
 While serving as the Ministry Intern Brandon completed his degree in Business Administration through Southern New Hampshire University.
 He joined the full-time team in fall of 2017.
-He also serves on Tuftonboro's Parks and Rec Committee, and at the Kingswood Youth Center as a program facilitator.
-Originally from Asheville, North Carolina, Brandon enjoys hiking, kayaking, and woodworking.
+He also serves as the Chairman of the Tuftonboro's Parks and Rec Committee, a deacon at Wolfeboro Bible Church, and leads a local community youth group.
+Originally from North Carolina, Brandon enjoys hiking, kayaking, and woodworking.

 HISTORY OF SENTINEL